-Sign in to Cloudflare Pages
+- Log in to the Cloudflare dashboard.

-Selecting a GitHub repository
+Select your GitHub repository

 You can select a GitHub project from your personal account or an organization you have given Pages access to.
 This allows you to choose a GitHub repository to deploy using Pages.
 Both private and public repositories are supported.

-Configuring your deployment
+Configure your deployment

 Your project name will be used to generate your project’s hostname.
-By default, this matches your GitHub project name.
+By default, this matches your Git project name.

 Production branch indicates the branch that Cloudflare Pages should use to deploy the production version of your site.
 For most projects, this is the

-Our deployment dashboard provides a number of framework-specific presets, which provide the default values for the selected framework.
-If you are unsure what the correct values are for this section, refer to our documentation on .
-If you do not need a build step, you may input
+The dashboard provides a number of framework-specific presets.
+These presets provide the default build command and build output directory values for the selected framework.
+If you are unsure what the correct values are for this section, refer to Build configuration.
+If you do not need a build step, leave the Build command field blank.

 Cloudflare Pages begins by working from your repository’s root directory.
 The entire build pipeline, including the installation steps, will begin from this location.
 If you would like to change this, specify a new root directory location through the Root directory (advanced) > Path field.